-Inside the airport there was a surprisingly long queue to check in.
-Whilst searching around for my passport in my hand luggage, I managed to split the zip open on my bag.
-So I will now have to buy a new bag.
-Continuing my embarrassment in the security checks, the women asked me if I was over 16 and old enough to be searched!
+Inside the airport, there was a surprisingly long queue to check-in.
+I was busy searching around my hand luggage bag for my passport when I managed to split open the zip.
+Now I will have to buy a new bag at some point.
+I continued my embarrassment in the security checks.
+The women asked me if I was over 16 and old enough to be searched!
 She seemed very surprised when I told her I was 20 and found this very amusing.
 I was not amused.
-Whilst on the flight I also managed to somehow melt chewing gum into my plane seat and cause a huge sticky mess.
-Despite these minor problems, our trip to Berlin was smooth and we all managed to meet on time in Berlin airport.
-Perhaps our back luck was ending.
+While on the flight, I somehow managed to melt chewing gum into my seat and create a huge sticky mess.
+Despite these minor problems, we made it to Berlin, and all managed to meet on time at the airport.
+Perhaps our bad luck was ending.

-It covered the site of Hitler’s bunker and suicide (now a car park, which was odd but somehow fitting.)
+The tour covered the site of Hitler’s bunker and suicide (now a car park, which was odd but somehow fitting.)
 The memorial to the murdered Jews, which was vast and impressive, yet at the same time eerie and harrowing.
 Checkpoint Charlie, Gendarmenmarkt and a section of the Berlin wall.

 If you’re ever in Berlin I would highly recommend this tour it’s free you only pay the guide what you thought it was worth / can afford and get a great insight into the city.